for students with

 Sonocent Audio Notetaker has numerous licensing options to suit your needs, including the ultra-flexible Loan License which allows you to allocate licenses to students for specified time periods.

-Individual licenses cost $149.99 and considerable discounts for volume licenses are available.
+Individual licenses start from just $85 and considerable discounts for volume licenses are available.

 Sonocent have a US-based team ready to answer any of your questions.
 We also schedule regular webinars and demonstrations of Audio Notetaker.